-Stunning views with the big wheel at Torquay
+Stunning views with the English Riviera Wheel at Torquay

 On a good summers day you will take in breathtaking 360 degree views across Torbay and can clearly see over to Berry Head in Brixham.
 You will also see Princess Pier and Torre Abby Sands as you would never normally see them, a real birds eye view of the bay.

 See some of the great views of Torquay